-Bok choy is the perfect vegetable for a quick, healthy side dish.
-Here, garlic, ginger, and red pepper flakes add flavor, and a final drizzle of toasted sesame oil brings it all together.
+Bok choy is the perfect vegetable for a healthy side dish.
+This easy recipe is flavored with garlic, ginger, and a drizzle of sesame oil.

-This recipe was featured as part of our Chinese New Year Dishes photo gallery.
+This was featured as part of our Chinese New Year Dishes photo gallery.

 - 2 tablespoons vegetable oil

 - 2 medium garlic cloves, minced